Duar War: War

-As Bhutan did not comply, the British organized 4 columns of British, Indian, and 3^{rd} and 8^{th} rifles (Gurkha), in what was known as the Duar Field Forces.
+As Bhutan did not comply, the British organized four columns of British, Indian, and 3rd and 8th rifles (Gurkha), in what was known as the Duar Field Forces.
 In the same year, these forces marched up into the Bhutanese foothills, met by heavy rains and swamps.
 The column in the east went up to the fort Dewangiri, called Deothang under the Bhutanese, and captured it before suffering a humiliating defeat to the Bhutanese armed with swords, bows, and matchlocks, who, after taking the fort, seized two Howitzers.
 Then, after cutting off the water supply in the fort and the occupied east post, left.
 They did not beat the column, but rather the fortress was abandoned by them at the sight of Bhutanese militias.

-The defeat was avenged after the late Major-general or commander Henry Tombs arrived and recaptured the fort with support from the 55^{th} Regiment of Foot (Colonel Robert Humes).
+The defeat was avenged after the late Major-general or commander Henry Tombs arrived and recaptured the fort with support from the 55th Regiment of Foot (Colonel Robert Humes).
 The center column advanced into the hills before capturing Buxa Fort.
 The 3rd column had also assaulted and captured Dalimkote fort, which was a treacherous journey involving dense jungles to heights possibly reaching 5,000 feet.
 In its foothills was the secluded village of Ambiokh, where a barrel of gunpowder exploded as several men and a battery of heavy artillery crossed, tragically taking the life of Captain F.C Griffin, his lieutenants E. Walker and E.A.
 Anderson, and 6 gunners.
 Griffin was in command of the battery and as he was along with others carrying it, many were also wounded.
 Luckily, these small advancements by themselves put many constraints on Bhutanese commerce.
 Bhutan had no regular army, and what forces existed were composed of dzong guards armed with matchlocks, bows and arrows, swords, knives, and catapults.
 Some of these dzong guards, carrying shields and wearing chainmail armor, engaged the well-equipped British forces.
 Soon, many attacks made by the British from expeditionary divisions sent from Calcutta (now Kolkata) were successful, with varying fortune.
-From the 44^{th} (Sylhet) Regiment Bengal Native Infantry, soldiers had help solidify the fort at Deothang to stop the constant Bhutanese attacks.
+From the 44th (Sylhet) Regiment Bengal Native Infantry, soldiers had help solidify the fort at Deothang to stop the constant Bhutanese attacks.
 Then, all operations were suspended for the summer.
 Later, Viceroy Lord Lawrence decided to negotiate a resolution for the war to put an end to the break.
 So, on June 2, 1865, he wrote to the Deb and Dharma Rajas, proposing peace based on the British proclamations in 1864.
 The Bhutanese declined the offer, so the British marched into Bhutan to give the Deb Raja full notice directly, led by Colonel Herbert Bruce, dated September 28, 1865.
-The Deb Raja later sent a letter in October 4, 1865, consenting to the negotiation of terms.
+The Deb Raja later sent a letter on October 4, 1865, consenting to the negotiation of terms.
 It was quite late as per extensive war preparations.
-In the end, a treaty was devised on the 11 of November, 1865, known as the Treaty of Sinchula.
+In the end, a treaty was devised on 11 November 1865, known as the Treaty of Sinchula.